MonetDB/MonetDBLite-Java/README.md

 > **IMPORTANT** The version of the JDBC driver for MonetDBJavaLite is not synced with the version of the original MonetDB JDBC driver.

-The **`monetdb-jdbc-new-<version>.jar` is still compatible with JVM 7**, however the **`monetdb-java-lite-<version>.jar` requires JVM 8 to run**, as we found problems running in the JVM 8 when we compiled to target JVM 7 (the problem might be related to the JVM rather than us).
-Currently the **`monetdb-java-lite-<version>.jar` only supports 64-bit architectures**.

-The `monetdb-jdbc-new-<version>.jar` is both CPU and Operating System independent.
-On the other hand, the `monetdb-java-lite-<version>.jar` contains the JNI code for 64-bit Linux, Windows and MacOS X.
+**`monetdb-jdbc-new-<version>.jar` is compatible with OpenJDK 7**, and is both CPU architecture and Operating System independent.
+In other hand, **`monetdb-java-lite-<version>.jar` requires OpenJDK 8 to run**, thus **only supports x86_x64/amd64 architectures on Windows, MacOS X and Linux**, and **aarch64/arm64 architectures on Linux (since version `2.39`)** due to JNI bindings.

 Both jars can be obtained through the download section of our [website](https://www.monetdb.org/downloads/Java-Experimental/).

-Starting on version `2.30`, both jars can be obtained from the Maven Central repository.
-Note that `monetdb-java-lite` depends on `monetdb-jdbc-new`, so only the second one is required to add in a project dependencies list.
+Starting on version `2.30`, both jars can be obtained from Maven Central repository. `monetdb-java-lite` depends on `monetdb-jdbc-new`, therefore only the former is required to add in the dependencies list.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/monetdb/monetdb-jdbc-new/badge.svg)](https://maven-badges.herokuapp.com/maven-central/monetdb/monetdb-jdbc-new)
 ```xml